tslug/bash_helpers/README.md

 * Do not assume dependencies will be satisfied in the order presented.

-Writing your code this way will also prepare your code for parallel generation support, which will come for free free if you are rigorous about preventing side-effects in your set_dependencies function.
+Writing your code this way will also prepare your code for parallel generation support, which will come for free if you are rigorous about preventing side-effects in your set_dependencies function.

 Maintaining these disciplines will also dramatically reduce your bugs in